Inspired by Ernest’s PKM, I wanted to examine my own learning system. Here is the visualization of my learning system.

 The issue is indexing.
 When I try to connect two pieces of information, if I cannot find the original content, my brain may make it up.
 I realize it until I get the original content.
 I haven’t figured out how to excel in this aspect.

 Output.
-When I can explain it well and clear, I know I master it.
+When I can explain it well and clearly, I know I have mastered it.

-Usually, I write down to explain to myself, it’s more like ensuring I have a understanding.
+Usually, I write down to explain to myself, it’s more like ensuring I have an understanding.

 Someone tells me Rubber Duck Debugging 🦆, to explain to someone who has no idea.
-This is something I try to improve.
+This is something I am trying to improve.
 I feel like a mess in my mind and I’m bad at explaining it in simple words.

 Publish.
 Show the output public.